Myanmar says four soldiers killed by insurgents in Muslim-majority region

 Police told Reuters earlier on Tuesday that two suspects had said during interrogation that Sunday's attacks were coordinated by a single leader operating on both sides of the Myanmar-Bangladesh border.

-The events mark a dramatic escalation in violence in Rakhine State, which has seen bouts of conflict between Muslims and ethnic Rakhine Buddhists but has not typically been the site of armed insurgency.
+The events marked a dramatic escalation in violence in Rakhine State, which has seen bouts of conflict between Muslims and ethnic Rakhine Buddhists but has not typically been the site of armed insurgency.

+Vijay Nambiar, special adviser on Myanmar to U.N.
+Secretary- General Ban Ki-moon, called on civilians in "the area to exercise maximum restraint and not be provoked into any kind of response by targeting other communities or religious groups."

 The Rohingya bore the brunt of intercommunal clashes that broke out in Rakhine in 2012, in which more 100 people were killed.
 They make up most of the 125,000 people still living in displacement camps in Rakhine State and face severe restrictions on their movements.